backstage/mkdocs-techdocs-core/README.md

 ### Unreleased

-- Removed the pin on the `pyparsing` dependency, which is no longer needed.
+- Removed pins on the `pyparsing` and `Jinja2` dependencies, which are no longer needed.

 ### 1.1.5